stisa/webgl/README.md

 nim js <filename>
 ```

-You can find your compiled file inside `nimcache`
+You can find your compiled file inside `nimcache`.
+Or just pass `-o:<file>` to nim to have it compile to that file.